 I have read a little more of my book about Hashimotos and have tried to be careful with what I’ve eaten – no trigger foods.
 I’ve also had a few glasses of wine in the evenings!
 Perhaps I am feeling particularly chilled because it’s only two weeks ago we returned home from our lovely holiday.
 Seriously why have I not had a holiday in so long – they are so good for the soul!

 So the point of this blog post is just that sometimes it’s good for you just to be able to do the things you ‘want’ to do, rather than the things you ‘need’ to do.
 Yes the grass did need cutting and the housework needed doing, but I didn’t have to do it.
 There was no pressure on me to do it and I was able to do it at my leisure and at my own pace.

 So today as I’m sat here, dogs at my feet, I think I’m going to make it into a self-care long weekend and just do the things I want to do today too.
-I will take the dogs out for a stroll, I may visit the garden centre for a mooch around and I will write a blog post for my other blog too.
+I will take the dogs out for a stroll, I may visit the garden centre for a mooch around and I may write another blog post if I have some inspiration, if not it does’t matter.
 If the sun does decide to make an appearance I will spend a little time outside, have a cup or two of tea in the garden and read a little more of my book.